Last updated April 1, 2024.

 This makes the time spent napping one of the best returns on investment of your time.

-You might think that you’re too busy to nap, but presidents John F. Kennedy, Dwight Eisenhower, Ronald Reagan, George W. Bush, Bill Clinton, and Lyndon B. Johnson took naps while they were in office.
+You might think you’re too busy to nap, but presidents John F. Kennedy, Dwight Eisenhower, Ronald Reagan, George W. Bush, Bill Clinton, and Lyndon B. Johnson took naps while they were in office.

 Power Naps Raise Performance All Day